 So what science is involved in racing?

-Horses can gain an aerodynamic advantage if they can get into the slipstream of the horse in front, much like in motor racing.
-Drafting, as it is called, can see performance increase by two percent, which is the difference between finishing first and fifth.
+Horses can gain an aerodynamic advantage if they can get into the horse’s slipstream in front, much like in motor racing.
+Drafting, as it is called, can see a performance increase by two percent, which is the difference between finishing first and fifth.

 An experienced jockey should move very little from their position.
-Findings suggest that a jockey at the top of their game should move just 6 centimetres in an up or down direction and just 2cm in a forward or backwards direction.
-This level of control means far less work for the horse, allowing it to hit far greater speeds.
+Findings suggest that a jockey at the top of their game should move just 6 centimeters in an up or down direction and just 2cm in a forward or backward direction.
+This control level means far less work for the horse, allowing it to hit far greater speeds.

 Whilst it may not fall into the jurisdiction of physics or even biology, a horse’s psyche is imperative to success.

-These animals can often get spooked and it is not uncommon to see them unsaddle their jockey before a race has even started.
-A lot of the time it is because of the mental state they are in, which can lead them to being unnerved by other horses.
+These animals can often get spooked, and it is not uncommon to see them unsaddle their jockey before a race has even started.
+Often, it is because of the mental state they are in, which can lead them to be unnerved by other horses.

-In order to counteract this event, trainers stick blinkers on their horses to stop them from looking in any direction bar forwards.
-Now although it may not have the same prevalence as drafting or the jockeys positioning there is still some scientific logic behind it.
+To counteract this event, trainers stick blinkers on their horses to stop them from looking in any direction bar forwards.
+Although it may not have the same prevalence as drafting or the jockeys positioning, there is still some scientific logic behind it.